happner/happner-serial-mocha/README.md

 If you just want the default mocha reporter but want you tests run serially just use this:
 ```
 serial-mocha <path to test files>

+//NB you can use wildcards: serial-mocha test/*.js -r lib/serialReporter -d test/reports
 ```

 ##Programatically##